Carl Bearden

-Carl Bearden (born January 18, 1956) is a Missouri Republican politician who was the Speaker pro Tempore for the Missouri House of Representatives from 2005 to 2007.
+Carl Bearden (born January 18, 1956) is a Missouri Republican politician who was the Speaker pro Tempore for the Missouri House of Representatives from 2005 to 2007 and House Budget Chair from 2003-2005.
 He lives in Palmetto, Florida, with his wife, Deborah.
 They have two children, Amber and Allison.

-He is a member of the Bayside Community Church North River Campus Parrish, FL, IEEE, AOPA, and the American Legislative Exchange Council (ALEC).
+He is a member of the Bayside Community Church North River Campus Parrish, FL, IEEE, AOPA, American Legion, The Moose Club, and the American Legislative Exchange Council (ALEC).

 Education and work experience

 He graduated from Southern Illinois University-Carbondale with a B.S. in industrial technology.
 He served in the United States Air Force for six years and currently owns and operates a consulting company.

 Bearden founded the Management and Fiscal Policy Commission and has formerly served on the Missouri Association of Counties board of directors, the St. Charles County Master Plan 2010 Committee, the St. Charles County Charter Review Commission, and the St. Charles County Council serving as its first chairman.

 Founder and former CEO/President of the board of Heya Wellness, a developing Missouri medical Marijuana company.